jimypage0211/Capstone/README.md

 ```
 ## Notes
 This app sends confirmation emails after a reservation is made.
 The confirmation emails come from the Gmail address "jimyprestaurants@gmail.com.
-This email account is used for the sole educational purpose of handling reservations and nothing more.
-To connect to the Gmail servers an app authentication password was required and is set up in the settings.py file of the project.
+This email account is used for the sole educational purpose of handling reservation confirmations and nothing more.
+To connect to the Gmail servers an app authentication password is required and is set up in the settings.py file of the project.

 # Thanks for providing these awesome courses!!!